CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation

-Code generation aims to automatically produce code that fulfills requirements expressed in natural language \citep{david2017program}.
+Code generation aims to automatically produce code that fulfills the requirements expressed in natural language \citep{david2017program, pan2026toward, pan2026persistent, zhu2025adacoder}.
 Successful code generation can significantly enhance the productivity and quality of software development, and remains a pivotal area of research in artificial intelligence, natural language processing, and software engineering \citep{gulwani2017program}.
-In recent years, Large language models (LLMs) such as ChatGPT have demonstrated promising performance in code generation with advanced language understanding and generation capabilities \citep{Nijkamp2022, Fried2022, Zheng2023}.
+In recent years, Large language models (LLMs) such as ChatGPT have demonstrated promising performance in code generation with advanced language understanding and generation capabilities \citep{Zheng2023}.
+This progress sets the stage for exploring new prompting techniques and frameworks to further improve code generation.

-Previously, researchers leveraged the Chain-of-Thought (CoT) prompting method to aid LLMs in better task understanding by clarifying prompts through step-by-step reasoning \citep{NEURIPS2022_9d560961}.
-For example, Li et al. \citep{li2023structured} developed a Structured Chain-of-Thought (SCoT), which mitigates CoT’s limitations by employing a predefined framework of semantic steps that closely align with programming paradigms, including control structures like loops and conditional branches.
-Jiang et al. \citep{jiang2023self} noted that CoT often suffers from disorganized and inefficient reasoning and introduced a self-planning CoT that guides the prompt generation process based on the code's objectives.
+The Chain-of-Thought (CoT) prompting method is commonly utilized to help LLMs better understand tasks by clarifying the prompts through step-by-step reasoning \citep{NEURIPS2022_9d560961}.
+This approach helps an LLM clarify its reasoning process for complex tasks.
+Building on CoT, researchers have proposed structured prompting techniques.
+For example, \citet{li2023structured} developed a Structured Chain-of-Thought (SCoT), which mitigates the limitations of CoT by employing a predefined sequence of semantic steps that closely align with programming paradigms, including control structures such as loops and conditional branches. \citet{jiang2023self} observed that CoT often suffers from disorganized and inefficient reasoning and introduced a self-planning CoT that guides the prompt generation process based on the code's objectives.